ZohebAbai/Whats_going_on_in_the_Picture/README.md

 AI describing an Image.

+Check out the app : [Whats going on in the Picture](https://whats-going-on-in-the-picture.herokuapp.com/)

 While deploying an app on Heroku, these two points are important:

 1. **Slug Size:** Heroku provides a max slug size of 500 MB, the total data an app can hold after compression.